 - Façade: Larger buildings in the city are likely to be made of bricks and cement.

-- Landscaping: New York City apartment residents may not pay too much attention to this, but landscaping, the number, and types of trees/bushes are areas.
+- Landscaping: New York City apartment residents may not pay too much attention to this, but landscaping, the number, and trees/bushes are areas.

 Some Steps You Can Take to Provide Further Protection

-- Keep in mind, façade defects, upgrading plumbing/electrical, and boilers are expensive fixes.
+- Remember that façade defects, upgrading plumbing/electrical, and boilers are expensive fixes.

 - Read the board minutes.
 I will give you color as to the operations of the building.